Museo of the Alfeñique

 Highlights

-- Seasonal altars and crafts
+- Colorful altars and regional crafts

 At a Glance